 This has been removed from Google Search Console reports.
 It was vague and not particularly helpful.
 These errors are now showing up in other ways.

-Google isn’t specific on why they’re not including it, but they’ve determined it’s not going to be indexed.
+Google isn’t specific on why they’re not including a page it designates as “Crawled – currently not indexed”, but they’ve determined it’s not going to be indexed.
 To see which pages have been crawled but not indexed, click on the list in the report.
 If you want Google to index it.
-Try submitting it through an XML sitemap or adding links to this page.
+Try to submit URL to Google through an XML sitemap or adding links to this page.
 It might help.